smarchante1/stacks-queues/README.md

 - `push(value)` - Adds the value to the top of the stack
 - `pop` - Removes and returns an element from the top of the stack
-- `empty?` returns true if the stack is empty and false otherwise
+- `empty?` - returns true if the stack is empty and false otherwise
+- `to_s` - used for testing it converts the stack into a string for printing.
+The topmost elements will be last, and the bottommost elements first.

 ## Wave 2 Implement a Queue